F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

    .. note::

       This command requires that you answer a series of questions.
-The pass phrase is used to protect the CA key, and is used each time to sign a new BIG-IP device certificate.
+The pass phrase protects the CA key, and you must enter the passphrase each time you sign a new BIG-IP device certificate.
 Store the passphrase in a safe place.

    .. parsed-literal::